ansys/pydpf-core/docs/source/concepts/stepbystep.rst

 You must define a scoping prior to its use in the transformation data workflow.

-This exacodemple shows how to define a mesh scoping:
+This code shows how to define a mesh scoping:

 .. code-block:: python